-NOTICE IS HEREBY GIVEN IN ACCORDance with the provisions of section 105 of chapter 335 of the Laws of 1873, entitled "An act to reorganize the local government of the City of New York," passed April 30, 1873; chapter 410 of the Laws of 1882; chapter 360 of the Laws of 1883, and chapter 185 of the Laws of 1885, and chapter 185 of the Laws of 1885, and of all other provisions of law relating thereto:

-That the Board of Street Opening and Improvement of the City of New York deem it for the public interest to alter the map or plan of New York City, so as to widen Railroad avenue, East, by laying out and opening a strip of land, being a portion of what was formerly known as "Terrace Place," lying along the westerly side of said Railroad avenue, East, from a point about one hundred feet northerly from the northerly side of East One Hundred and Fitty-sixth street to the southerly side of East One Hundred and Sixty-first street, in the Twenty-third Ward of said city, as shown by red lines and color on a map or plan entitled "Map or plan shown og widening of Railroad avenue, East, from a line known as the south line of Melrose, or about one hundred feet north of East One Hundred and Fifty-sixth street, to the south side of East One Hundred and Fifty-sixth street, to the south side of East One Hundred and Sixty-first street, in the Twenty-third Ward of the City of New York," dated New York, July 10, 1888, and signed S. F. Chalfin, Topographical Engineer, D. P. P.; said strip of land being more particularly bounded and described as follows: Beginning at the intersection of the southerly line of East One Hundred and Sixty-first street and the western line of Railroad avenue, East; thence, 1st.
-Running southwesterly along the western line of Railroad avenue, East; for 1,393.20 feet; 2d.
-Thence northwesterly deflecting fifty-nine degrees, skitten minutes, forty-two seconds to right for 1,394.48 feet to the southern line of East One Hundred and Sixty-first street; 4th.
-Thence southeasterly for 31.48 feet along the southern li southern line of East One Hundred and Sixty-first street; 4th.
-Thence southeasterly for 31.48 feet along the southern line of East One Hundred and Sixty-first street to the point of beginning.
+NOTICE IS HEREBY GIVEN IN ACCORD. ance with the provisions of section 105 of chapter 335 of the Laws of 1873, entitled "An act to re-ganize the local government of the City of New York," passed April 30, 1873; chapter 470 of the Laws of 1882; and chapter 185 of the Laws of 1883, and of all other provisions of law relating thereto: That the Board of Street Opening and Improvement of the City of New York deem it for the public interest to alter the map or plan of New York City, so as to widen Railroad awenue, East, by laying out and opening a strip of land, being a portion of what was formerly known as "Terrace Place," lying along the westerly side of said Railroad avenue, East, from a point about one hundred feet northerly from the northerly side of East One Hundred and Fifty-sixth street to the southerly side of East One Hundred and Sixty-first street, in the Twenty-third Ward of said city, as shown by red lines and color on a map or plan entuled "Map or plan show" as widening of Railroad avenue, East, from a line known as the south line of Melrose, or about one hundred feet north of East One Hundred and Fifty-sixth street, to the south side of East One Hundred and Sixty-first street, in the Twentythird Ward of the City of New York," dated New York, July 10, 1888, and signed S. F. Chalfin, Topographical Engineer, D. P. P.; said strip of land being more particularly bounded and described as follows: Beginning at the intersection of the southerly line of East One Hundred and Sixty-first street and the western line of Railroad avenue, East; thence, ist.
+Running southwesterly along the western line of Railroad avenue, East, for 1,392.29 feet; 2d.
+Thence northwesterly deflecting fifty-ame degrees, sixteen minutes, forty-seven seconds to the right for 20.48 feet; 3d.
+Thence northeasterly deflecting one hundred and twenty degrees, thirty-eight minutes, forty-two seconds to right for 1,304,48 feet to the southern line of East One Hundred and Sixty-first street; 4th.
+Thence southeaste